 While both beds have a lot in common in terms of construction, Sapira actually incorporates springs, which provide much better support.
 They also make the bed slightly more firm than Leesa.
-Sapira is about a 5.5/10 on the soft to firm scale, while Leesa is a 5/10 with 10 being rock hard.
+Sapira is about a 5 – 6 on the soft to firm scale, while Leesa is about a 4.9 to 5.9 with 10 being rock hard.
 Firmness will depend on your weight, but for the average person it will be close to 5.5 for Sapira and 5.0 for Leesa.
 Both are still very comfortable.

 Sapira also happens to be a thicker mattress.
 That combined with the extra support means Sapira is a far better option for heavier folks (250LB+).
 You won’t bottom out the mattress as you might with the Leesa Mattress.
 The flipside of that is that some lighter individuals might find Sapira to be too firm and actually prefer Leesa.

 Pocketed coils with Sapira

 These help to increase airflow with the bed and we do feel that it sleeps cooler than Leesa overall.
 Additionally, there are a lot of people that simply prefer the bounce effect from an innerspring bed.
 Sapira is therefore the clear choice in this instance since Leesa is an all-foam bed.
 On top of that, the durability of the springs means that Sapira potentially will have a longer useful life than Leesa.
 That’s mostly speculation, but in general spring mattresses are vey durable.

 Sapira is better for back and stomach sleepers

 If you sleep on your back or stomach or you rotate between a few positions at night, Sapira will probably be the more comfortable bed for you.
 Leesa is soft and super comfortable, but strictly stomach/back sleepers will be drawn to the support and firmness of Sapira.